"Me is not in control of I.

 Here's a bit more insight from Abraham, Esther Hicks: "The only thing that makes the difference in the way you feel right now is the thought that you are thinking right now."
 It's interesting to hear others who may be having a hard time at something argue that it has nothing to do with thought and that it is just the way it is, that they didn't bring this on themselves, but it was thrust upon them and they don't understand why, and more.
 It's interesting because I can see the correlation now.
 I know that it is strictly their thoughts.
 It is clear as a bell.

-Of course it is all thoughts.
-Many claim to not be in control of this that truly no other person can ever have control of.
-It is the me in control of the I. When me is in control of I, it feels crappy.
-That covers a lot of territory including, being depressed, grieving, feeling powerless, jealousy, insecurity, guilt, fear, despair, revenge, anger, and more.
+Of course, it is all thoughts.
+Many people claim to not be in control of this that truly no other person can ever have control of.
+It is the "me" in control of the "I".
+When "me" is in control of "I", it feels crappy.
+That concept covers a lot of territory including, being depressed, grieving, feeling powerless, jealousy, insecurity, guilt, fear, despair, revenge, anger, and more.
 Thinking that these feelings are happening to us rather than us creating them from our thoughts leads to more of the same.
-Sometimes, it is trained from what are called accepted norms, tradition, beliefs.
+Sometimes, it is trained from what are called accepted norms, traditions, beliefs.
 In other words, I should feel this way, so I will, and when I do, others encourage me with sympathy, concern, and attention.

 Once I is back in control, or even in control for the first time, we understand the correlation between our thoughts and our feelings and the manifestations that are occurring, giving us conscious control of what happens in our experience.
-I exercises choice to purposely choose better feeling thoughts, while the me blames the resultant feelings from the thoughts on others, on tradition, or other accepted norms.
+The "I" exercises choice to purposely choose better feeling thoughts, while the "me" blames the resultant feelings from the thoughts on others, on tradition, or other accepted norms.

 Spread Some Joy Today--by electing to choose joy.
 Only you can choose it.